Bob Butterworth: Florida Attorney General

-A Democrat, Butterworth served as the 33rd Florida attorney general for four consecutive terms under four governors (both Republican and Democrat): Bob Martinez, Lawton Chiles, Buddy MacKay, and Jeb Bush.
+A Democrat, Butterworth served as the 33rd Attorney General of Florida for four consecutive terms under four governors (both Republican and Democrat): Bob Martinez, Lawton Chiles, Buddy MacKay, and Jeb Bush.
 He was first elected in 1986 and reelected in 1990, 1994, and 1998.
 His popularity among voters in the state led to frequent mention of his name as a potential candidate for Governor of Florida or for the U.S. Senate.

 Capital punishment

 Butterworth was attorney general during the final years of use of the electric chair in executing death row prisoners.
 It was notorious for frequent malfunctions in the 1990s, namely in the cases of Jesse Tafero (executed May 4, 1990), Pedro Medina (executed March 25, 1997) and Allen Lee Davis (executed July 8, 1999).
 Reportedly, six-inch flames shot out of Tafero's head and 12-inch flames shot out of Medina's head, raising the question whether use of the electric chair was cruel and unusual punishment.
 After the Medina execution, Butterworth commented, "People who wish to commit murder, they'd better not do it in the state of Florida because we may have a problem with the electric chair."